beginner-corp/lambda/readme.md

 exports.handler = lambda(sum)
 ```

 `@smallwins/validate` cleans up parameter validation.
 The callback style above enjoys symmetry with the rest of Node and will automatically serialize `Error`s into JSON friendly objects including any stack trace.
-All you need to do is wrap a vanilla Node errback function in `lambda` which returns your function with an AWS Lambda friendly signature.
+All you need to do is wrap a your node style function in `lambda` which returns your function with an AWS Lambda friendly signature.

 #### :loop::loop::loop: easily chain dependant actions ala middleware :loop::loop::loop:

-Building on this foundation we can compose multiple errbacks into a Lambda.
+Building on this foundation we can compose multiple functions into a single Lambda.
+It is very common to want to run functions in series.
 Lets compose a Lambda that:

 - Validates parameters
 - Checks for an authorized account